scikit-hep/awkward/docs-sphinx/user-guide/how-to-use-header-only-layoutbuilder.md

 How to use Layout Builders?
 -----------------------------

-The following cpp-headers which reside in this [directory](https://github.com/scikit-hep/awkward/tree/main/src/awkward/_v2/cpp-headers/awkward) are needed to use Layout Builders.
+The following cpp-headers which reside in this [directory](https://github.com/scikit-hep/awkward/tree/main/src/awkward/_v2/cpp-headers/awkward) are needed to use Layout Builders in an external project.

 1. BuilderOptions.h
 2. GrowableBuffer.h
 3. LayoutBuilder.h
 4. utils.h

+It is recommended to use an awkward installation (e.g. a versioned set of files with pip install) and the config options described above.

 Three phases of using Layout Builder
 ------------------------------------